 Martha’s Vineyard is a quiet lounge with a breezy feel, inspired by a New England beach house.

 Ale & Compass Lounge serves original and classic cocktails, along with a substantial appetizer menu.

 Ale & Compass Restaurant serves New England-inspired comfort food as the casual Table Service component of the Ale & Compass dining concept.

 Crew’s Cup Lounge offers peaceful respite in a cozy, relaxing lounge.
-Eats here are substantial, often including items like a Lobster Roll, Rock Shrimp, and a great burger.
+Eats here are substantial, often including seafood platters, incredible Prime Rib Sliders, and more.

 The Market at Ale & Compass provides counter service convenience to guests at the Yacht Club.
 It is part of the Ale & Compass dining concept at the Yacht Club.